James Westmoreland

-For 2020, Westmoreland will ride for Gearlink Kawasaki in the British Supersport Championship.
+For 2020, Westmoreland would ride for Gearlink Kawasaki in the British Supersport Championship.

-Following his strong season finish of 3rd in the Supersport Championship, Westmoreland made the permanent move to the World Endurance Championship, where he remains for his fourth season with Viltais Racing who in 2023 made the change from Yamaha to Honda.
+Following his strong season finish of third in the Supersport Championship, Westmoreland made the permanent move to the World Endurance Championship, where he remains for his fourth season with Viltais Racing who in 2023 made the change from Yamaha to Honda.

 Career

 Early career

 Westmoreland began racing motocross in 1995, and switched to circuit racing in 2001.
 He was runner-up in the British 125cc championship in both 2005 and 2006.

 British Supersport Championship 2007-10

 In 2007, Westmoreland moved up to the British Supersport Championship with the Centurion Racing team.
-Entered in the Cup class for private teams, he came 9th overall in the standings with a best of 4th at Thruxton, winning the privateers' cup that year.
+Entered in the Cup class for private teams, he came ninth overall in the standings with a best of fourth at Thruxton, winning the privateers' cup that year.

-In 2008, he finished 4th overall, with second places at Knockhill and Croft.
+In 2008, he finished fourth overall, with second places at Knockhill and Croft.

-In 2009, he set up his own JW Racing team just 2 weeks before the season, to campaign Glen Richards' 2008 championship winning Triumph Daytona 675.
+In 2009, Westmoreland set up his own JW Racing team just two weeks before the season, to campaign Glen Richards' 2008 championship winning Triumph Daytona 675.
 He started the season slowly with midpoint finishes, but he came into form at Snetterton, grabbing a 3rd place; results continued to improve with a 2nd at Knockhill, and his first supersport win came at Brands Hatch GP.
 A second win at Silverstone sealed his third place in the championship.